Amazon Case Study: Supply Chain, Fire Phone Failure, and More

 2. When choosing a name, Bezos was looking through a dictionary.
 He chose “Amazon” because it was associated with something “exotic and different.”

 3. Amazon was an early competitor of Google when it started a project called Block View, with panoramic street views of neighborhoods.
-Learn more about Amazon’s innovation from these business essay samples.

 4. Amazon works on a futuristic delivery system, allowing customers to get their packages within 30 minutes using small drones.